kexiZeroing/kexiZeroing.github.io/src/posts/debugging-css.md

   </style>
   ```

+  > Children of parents with `min-height` can't inherit the height property.
+The easiest workaround is to add `height: 1px;` to the parent.
+Alternatively you may set `min-height: inherit;` to the child.

 - Stop re-inventing the wheel and just use `<button>` to create a button.
 If you're worried about default button styles, use `all: unset`.
 This one line of CSS will strip all default browser styles so you can apply your own.

 - Sometimes the web page looks strangely inflated on mobile landscape devices.
 The reason is that Mobile Safari increases the default font-size when you switch a website from portrait to landscape.
 The way to control this font-size inflation is with the `-webkit-text-size-adjust` property, which you can set to a percentage which to increase the text size to at the most, to `auto` for default behavior or to `none` to prevent zooming text in.
 Setting it to `100%` is equivalent to `none`.